 See documentation in the HISTORY.rc config file for instructions on how to output diagnostic collection on lat-lon grids.
+If outputting on a lat-lon grid you may also output regional data instead of global.

 Output restart files at regular or irregular frequency